This post may contain affiliate links.

 - If you have quite a bit of the soup leftover, I recommend only reheating what you’re going to eat.
 The more times you reheat the soup, the more over-cooked the fish and seafood will become.
 Reheat seafood soup on the stove top over medium—bring to a low simmer then remove from heat and serve.
 Avoid bringing to a boil as this will over-cook the fish and seafood.

-- We suggest pairing this seafood soup with crispy white wines such as: Voigner, Pinot Gris or Assyrtiko.
+- I suggest pairing this seafood soup with crispy white wines such as: Voigner, Pinot Gris or Assyrtiko.

 What to Serve with Seafood Soup